 As a father to two young girls myself, cases like these make my blood run both hot and cold: hot because I seethe with anger at the injustice of it all and cold as I contemplate people in my wider community here in over-the-top religious Texas discovering my own Satanic philosophy and practices.
 (FYI, you nosey bastards: I’m not a theistic Satanist and most definitely do NOT practice any form of ritual abuse against anyone or anything, my own kids included!
 Hell, I hardly practice any rituals at all, whether abusive or benign!
 And I’m a fucking vegan, for Christ’s sake!
 So your pets are safe as well.)

-Anyway, this weekend, when I attended an event hosted by The Satanic Temple-Austin Chapter that included several musical performances and an Unbaptism ritual and then allowed myself to be photographed with a group of fellow Satanists from the Dallas area, I didn’t necessarily want to draw undue attention to myself.
-Sure, I’ve “taken the black” and have that durn sigil dangling in bright silvery metal against an obsidian background at my throat—and I had a TST sticker and button adorning the messenger bag slung across my back—but, other than all that, I was maintaining a low-ish profile.
+Anyway, this weekend, when I attended an event hosted by the Austin Chapter of a prominent Satanic organization that included several musical performances and an Unbaptism ritual and then allowed myself to be photographed with a group of fellow Satanists from the Dallas area, I didn’t necessarily want to draw undue attention to myself.
+Sure, I’ve “taken the black” and have that durn sigil dangling in bright silvery metal against an obsidian background at my throat—and I had a Satanic sticker and button adorning the messenger bag slung across my back—but, other than all that, I was maintaining a low-ish profile.
 Two others of our group got tailed by security when they returned to their hotel at 2 or so in the morning Saturday because they “looked suspicious,” so our fears are not unfounded.
 Still, though, I said “yes” when the person who took the group selfie asked if she could tag me in the pic on Facebook.
 Of course, her account is under an assumed name.
 Almost as soon as I responded affirmatively, I regretted the decision and then second-thought my regret, followed by feeling shame for my second thoughts.
 I briefly considered (and almost succumbed to) un-tagging myself in the posted photo, but finally decided not to.
 What the hell!
 Why was I suddenly so petrified of being seen by non-Satanist family and friends on Facebook wearing my now-usual all black in a dive bar in Austin with an ashen inverted cross painted on my forehead?
 Why?

 Well possibly because three of my Facebook friends are former colleagues from the missionary grad school—two of them are on faculty there—with whom I co-wrote a book about language documentation.
 I know these people well and have worked with them closely over the years, but while they and their religious beliefs and practices have changed relatively little in all that time, I’ve experienced the religious and philosophical equivalent of tectonic shift and upthrust of fresh mountain ranges.
 When I interact with them now, I feel like I’m shouting over jagged peaks and across plunging valleys in between us, even if my colleagues’ words and actions have given me absolutely no reason for assuming such separation between us.